The Balkans by Private Train

 After breakfast and check out, we’ll wander to the railway station for the last part of our epic train trip heading east back to Budapest, enjoying a sumptuous lunch on board.

-Overnight: The Marriott, Budapest (B, L)
+Overnight: Clark Hotel, Budapest (B, L)

 This morning after breakfast we’ll embark on a guided walking tour that will reveal the history of this great twin city as we roam the hearts of both Buda and Pest.
 Lunch and the afternoon will be yours at leisure to lose yourself in what has to be one of the most beautiful cities in the world.